Peter Wright (Jesuit): Early life

 Peter Wright was born in Slipton, Northamptonshire, one of twelve children.
 Peter was still young when his father died.
 He had to work in a country solicitor's office at Thrapston in his home area.
 After spending ten years with the solicitor he enlisted in the English army in the Low Countries in 1627 or 1628, but finding that he did not care for military life, he deserted after a month and went to Brabant.

 Priesthood

 Having drifted away from his faith in his youth, he visited the English Jesuits in Liège and asked to be reconciled to the Church.
 He then visited Ghent and for two years attended the college of the Jesuits.
 In 1629 he entered the Jesuit novitiate at Watten.
 After studying philosophy and then theology at Liège, he was ordained a priest there in 1639 and after a further period at Liège was sent to serve at the English College of St. Omer.
-Having no aptitude in supervising young boys, he was then sent to serve as chaplain to Colonel Sir Henry Gage's English regiment in the service of Spain, based near Ghent.
+Having no aptitude for supervising young boys, he was then sent to serve as chaplain to Colonel Sir Henry Gage's English regiment in the service of Spain, based near Ghent.